 Get started if you're unsure what cover you need

-If you're considering purchasing life insurance, you may be curious to know how monthly premium costs are calculated.
+If you compare life insurance quotes with us and are considering purchasing a policy, you may be curious to know how monthly premium costs are calculated.
 Essentially there are five key factors that insurance providers will consider when pricing your policy.